lyft/cartography/docs/root/modules/aws/schema.md

         (LoadBalancerV2)-[EXPOSE]->(EC2Instance)
         ```

-- LoadBalancerV2's can be part of EC2SecurityGroups.
+- LoadBalancerV2's can be part of EC2SecurityGroups but only if their `type` = "application".
+NLBs don't have SGs.

         ```
         (LoadBalancerV2)-[MEMBER_OF_EC2_SECURITY_GROUP]->(EC2SecurityGroup)